Leg ulcers are no joke. As many asย 1.69% of Americansย experience leg ulcers at some point in their lives.

 Ulcers can cause significant pain and tissue damage, and they can lead to amputation.
 If you want to keep your legs safe, you should know about leg ulcers in detail.

 What are the most common leg ulcer causes?
 Can you experience different types of ulcers?
+The most common type is the venous leg ulcer, which is caused by problems with blood flow in the veins.
 What are some different leg ulcer treatments?

 If you know the answers to these questions, then you can be part of the solution for leg ulcers.
 Here are the seven most common causes of ulcers.

 Your veins allow blood to return to your heart after it has traveled to your tissues.
-But if your veins sag or become damaged, blood can pool in them, resulting in ulcers.
+But if your veins sag or become damaged, blood can pool in them, resulting in venous leg ulcers.
+When the valves in the veins are weak or damaged, blood can flow backward, leading to increased pressure inside the veins.

 However, varicose veins are not ulcers.
 Ulcers are unhealed sores while varicose veins are just veins filled with blood.
 The skin is not broken, so a person cannot develop an infection from varicose veins.